AlexNDRmac/makefile-php/README.md

 - Run [PHP Mess Detector][phpmd link] from your project `vendor/bin` directory using your `phpmd.xml` or `phpmd.xml.dist`
 - Execute [PHPUnit][phpunit link] tests and generates code coverage html report
 - Execute AST based [PHP Mutation Testing][infection link]
-- Generates HTML report with [Metrics][metrics link] about PHP project and classes
+- Generates HTML reports with [Metrics][metrics link] about PHP project and classes

 <!-- All external links should be here -->